ArduPilot/pymavlink/generator/javascript/local_modules/jspack/README.md

   **(1)** The "A" code simply returns a slice of the source octet array.
-This is primarily useful when a data structure contains bytes which are subject to multiple intepretations (e.g. unions), and the data structure is being decoded in multiple passes.
+This is primarily useful when a data structure contains bytes which are subject to multiple interpretations (e.g. unions), and the data structure is being decoded in multiple passes.

   **(2)** The "c" and "s" codes handle strings with codepoints between 0 and 255,